This is a guest post by Ola Lidmark Eriksson.

 Of course, the nature of a soccer match is that it is unpredictable.
 I guess that’s why we love the game, right?

-Still, I was somewhat obsessed with the naive notion that I, armed with a data-driven machine learning model, would be able to predict games better than I usually would.
+Still, I was somewhat obsessed with the naive notion that I, armed with a data-driven machine-learning model, could predict games better than I usually would.
 At that point, I based most of my sports bets on emotions (“gut feelings”) rather than actual data.

 The Results: Did My Model Make Me Rich?